The Peterborough Motor Sports Club, Inc.

 CLASS 14: Second driver in Class 4 Cars

 For drivers who want to go slightly faster, there are Street Stud classes.
 Essentially these classes conform to the above classes regarding engine location, displacement and driven wheels, but the regular tires are replaced with studded tires providing close competition while helping maintain Minden’s ice surface.
-The tires and studs are available through an Ontario supplier.
+The tires and studs are available through a specialty supplier.

 CLASS SS2: Cars conforming to Class 2